 \section{Method}

 In this section, we will first give the definition and acquisition method of refractive flow (Sec.~\ref{sec:rf_def_and_acq}).
+Next, we discuss some properties of the refractive flow to show the reason why we adopt it as the intermediate representation (Sec.~\ref{sec:rf_property}).
 Then, we describe how to estimate the geometry of transparent objects with neural networks (Sec.~\ref{sec:method_pipeline}).
 To train and evaluate the neural networks, we construct a synthetic dataset based on RFUniverse~\cite{rfu} (Sec.~\ref{sec:method_dataset}).
 Finally, we will introduce our real-world grasping system in Section~\ref{sec:method_grasp}.
 The whole pipeline is illustrated in Figure~\ref{fig:pipeline}.